tiacsys/bridle/boards/shields/x_grove_testbed/doc/index.rst

                The :ref:`zephyr:mimxrt1010_evk` doesn't provide any PWM channel on the |Laced Grove Signal Interface| line :strong:`D6` for the output of a variable average value of voltage over time to the LED.
-Thus the Zephyr sample :ref:`zephyr:fade-led-sample` is not supported.
+Thus the Zephyr sample
+               :doc:`zephyr:samples/basic/fade_led/README` is not supported.

                Should it be absolutely necessary to use a PWM channel, then this can only be carried out in this test bed assembly on lines